dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 date: 2021-01-21
 ---

-Next call will be on Wednesday, Januari 27th, at 12 PM PST
+Next call will be on Wednesday, January 27th, at 12 PM PST

 ### Join the call